-The Best Add-ons for Google Docs, Sheets and Slides - Digital Inspiration
+The Best Google Add-ons for Docs, Sheets, Slides and Google Forms

-The availability of third-party add-ons for Google Docs, Sheets and Google Slides have certainly made the Google Office productivity suite more capable and useful.
-If you haven’t tried them yet, open any Google document or spreadsheet in your Google Drive and look for the new add-ons menu near Help.
-G Suite users may have to ask their admin to enable support for add-ons for the organization.
+The availability of third-party add-ons for Google Docs, Sheets and Google Slides have certainly made the Google productivity suite more capable and useful.
+If you haven’t tried them yet, open any Google document or spreadsheet in your Google Drive and look for the extensions menu near Help.
+Google Workspace users may have to ask their admin to enable support for add-ons for the organization.

 For starters, Google add-ons are like extensions for Chrome.
 Extensions add new features to the Chrome browser and add-ons extend the functionality of Google Office applications.
-To give you an example, here’s the screenshot of a Twitter add-on I wrote for Google Docs and Google Sheets that you can use to find and curate tweets right inside your documents.

-Anyone can write an add-on for Google Docs.
-All you need are some basic programming skills for writing HTML, CSS for styling the add-on while the server side code is written in Google Apps Script which is similar to JavaScript but runs on the Google Cloud.
+Anyone can write a Google add-on with some basic programming knowledge for writing HTML and CSS for styling the add-on.
+The server side code is written in Google Apps Script which is similar to JavaScript but runs on the Google Cloud.

 Google Apps Script vs Google Add-ons